bougyman/freeswitcher/README.md

 add custom behaviour to it.
 An inbound listener subscribes to all events from FreeSWITCH, and lets you react on events in two different ways:

-1. By overiding `on_event` which gets called every time an event arrives.
+1. By overriding `on_event` which gets called every time an event arrives.

 2. By adding an event hook with `add_event_hook`, which will get called every time an event with the specified name arrives.